rupa369777/rupa-demo/README.md

 # rupa-demo
-This is a Demo for Git &amp; Github class.
+This is a Demo for Git &amp; github class.

+# Teacher
+shardha khapra

+# Student
+rupa vishwakarma